Hansdht/big-data/README.md

 if it is out link, we add a "@" befor the score if it is title, we add a "&" then we add all the outlink it has the example of output in mapping is <B @0.15> <C @0.15> <D @0.15> <A &B C D>

-after shuffle, the pairs can be combined, for example A <&B C D, @0.15>
+after shuffle, the pairs can be combined, for example A <@0.15>  A<&B C D > then send to the reduce part

 PageRank-reduce